Surveillance video released of fatal shooting inside Coral Gables Publix

 Shapiro said there was no sign of an armed guard that night, based on the security footage.

-“Number one, they deterred something from even beginning, and number two, you can intervene,” said Shapiro.
+“Number one, they deter something from even beginning, and number two, you can intervene,” he said.
 “An armed guard has authority.
 They have training, and they know how to intervene when something like this is escalating.”

-An armed guard is currently on duty at the Publix Thursday night.
+An armed guard was on duty at the Publix in Coral Gables, Thursday night.

 7News reached out to Publix for comment on the lawsuit.
 They said they don’t offer comments during open cases.